erizov/Professor/semester_07/lecture_43_ci_cd_advanced/gitops/school.en.md

-# Gitops
+# GitOps

 ## Simple Explanation

-GitOps is an algorithm used to solve specific problems in computer science.
+Gitops is a specific algorithm/technique used for [specific purpose].
+It works by [specific mechanism].

 ## Where It's Used